python-semantic-release/python-semantic-release/docs/automatic-releases/index.rst

 ~~~~~~~~~~~~~~~
 Add ``python setup.py publish`` or ``semantic-release publish`` as an after success task on your
 preferred Continuous Integration service.
 Ensure that you have configured the CI so that it can
-upload to pypi and push to git and it should be ready to role.
+upload to pypi and push to git and it should be ready to roll.

 Configuring pypi upload
 ^^^^^^^^^^^^^^^^^^^^^^^